 COVID toes are not listed as an official symptom of COVID-19 and medical experts don’t definitively know what causes them.
 There are two theories: They could be an inflammatory response to the virus or a clotting of blood vessels.
 But for now, it is unclear.

-The lesions can go away on their own in a week to 10 days, according to Lautenbach, but they could also lead to respiratory problems and other symptoms of COVID-19.
+The lesions caused by COVID toes can go away on their own in a week to 10 days, according to Lautenbach, but they could also lead to respiratory problems and other symptoms of COVID-19.